padrinobook/padrinobook/chapters/job_vacancy_application.md

 ```

-I>## Test-First development
-I>
+\begin{aside}
+\heading{Test-First development}

-I> Is a term from [Extreme Programming (XP)](http://en.wikipedia.org/wiki/Extreme_programming) and means that you first
+Is a term from [Extreme Programming (XP)](http://en.wikipedia.org/wiki/Extreme_programming) and means that you first
-I> write down your tests before writing any code to solve it.
+write down your tests before writing any code to solve it.
 This forces you to really think about what you are
-I> going to do.
+going to do.
 These tests prevent you from over engineering a problem because you has to make these tests green.

+\end{aside}

 Here are now the tests for the `GET :new` and `POST :create` actions of our session controller: